 It’s important to remember that your new blog is a business.
 It’s really not that much different than any other business start-up.
 There is always a risk that you won’t ever make any money, although we are of the belief that if you don’t give up, you can’t fail.

 Blogging is not a get-rich-quick scheme, and we don’t ever intend for it to look like our success has come easily.

-But you CAN make some serious income with a simple blog.
-Our health and wellness blog consistently makes us an average of $20,000/month.
+But you CAN make some serious income with a simple blog and without spending your life savings on it.

 Why You Should Avoid Free Blog Software